lino-framework/cg/docs/lifecycle.rst

     Site upgrade

-        A phase where the :term:`server maintainer` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the :term:`site operator`.
+        A phase where the :term:`server administrator` applies new versions of the software running on a :term:`Lino site` in order to develop or optimize its functions according to the requirements of the :term:`site operator`.